DomainGroupOSS/bartender/documentation/6.1.4/new-btProject.md

 ```

 ### -repository
+Default powershelf
-Change the default repository(s) to publish to
+The Powershell repository to automatically publish to

 ```yaml
 Type: String[]